 - Wildlife Management

-The bachelor of science degree in Natural Resources prepares students for a variety of career paths based on the emphasis they choose:
+The Natural Resources major prepares students for a variety of career paths based on the emphasis they choose.

 - National Park Service

 AT A GLANCE...

 Experience prescribed burning, duck banding, mammal trapping, plant and animal identification, map & compass training, stream and riparian surveys, invasive species management, field sampling and GIS/GPS training.